-Each day more research confirms the link between movement and learning.
+With every lesson I teach, the undeniable connection between physical movement and learning becomes clearer.
 Brain researcher David Sousa claims that physical activity increases the amount of oxygen in our blood, and this oxygen is related to enhanced learning and memory.
 A recent Washington Post article suggests that many student behaviors we associate with ADHD may stem from an overall lack of physical movement — both in and out of school.

 However, many high school teachers still struggle to integrate movement into the classroom.
 I know that as a former English teacher, movement found its way into many of my “special” lessons, but it was often a missing ingredient of daily instruction.
 For example, when students worked on creating commercials integrating persuasive techniques, searched for books in the library, or carried out debates, movement was inevitable.
 However, when the main focus of a lesson was reading and writing (as many are in the English classroom), movement was minimal.